Enigmatic-Smile/docs/select/tutorials/card-linking.md

 ![Card-Linked Application Demo](https://docs.fidel.uk/assets/images/tutorial-card-linking.png "Card-Linked Application Demo")

 I hope you've had a great time following along this tutorial, and you've learnt the basics of building your first card-linked application on the Fidel platform, using the Fidel Web SDK, Node.js, React and socket.io.
-If you want to take a look at the code, it's [available on GitHub](https://github.com/Enigmatic-Smile/fidel-card-linking-tutorial)!